lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 -   Select 'Create'

-So we have now created our data source, we can now go back and finish the resolver for the listCompanies query.
+So you have now created our data source, you can now go back and finish the resolver for the listCompanies query.

 -   Go Back to your schema, on the right hand side find your 'listCompanies' Query and select 'Attach' and select the EXISTING_API as the data source.
 You should now see some pre-populated mapping templates for your resolver.